French and Benelux stocks-Factors to watch on July 7

-July 7 Below are company-related news and stories from French and Benelux media which could have an impact on the region's markets or individual stocks.
+July 7 (Reuters) - Below are company-related news and stories from French and Benelux media which could have an impact on the region's markets or individual stocks.

 AIRBUS: French aircraft manufacturer Airbus said Qatar Airways had cancelled orders for four A350-900 aircraft due to delays in deliveries.
 The company also said it had won 203 net orders between January and June.
 It delivered 306 aircraft over the same period including 30 A350s.